PABannier/nanograd/README.md

 ## Description

-After verification, nanograd is not quite a city in Russia...
+After verification, nanograd is not a city in Russia...

 However, it is a lightweight deep learning framework you should use for learning purposes.

-The main objective is to be able to implement any DL algo or model you want with as little boilerplate code as possible.
+The main objective is to implement any DL algo or model you want with as little boilerplate code as possible.
 The second objective is to create built-in visualization tools to better understand how a deep neural network trains (especially backprop).

 The repo will be updated regularly with new features and examples.